Welcome, creative thinkers!

 What are your thoughts on why headless commerce architecture is becoming more popular?

-So, can Headless Commerce empower businesses to leverage the capabilities created by this framework to deliver an API-driven experience to customers via a CMS, device, app, or custom front-end?
+So, can headless commerce platform empower businesses to leverage the capabilities created by this framework to deliver an API-driven experience to customers via a CMS, device, app, or custom front-end?

 I’m planning to build a headless e-commerce system using the above-mentioned architecture; would you be willing to help?